 Post-transcriptional control of development and disease

-The Hutchins Lab seeks to understand how post-transcriptional regulation controls developmental pluripotency and cell fate decisions in vivo, using vertebrate neural crest as a model.
+The Hutchins Lab at UCSF seeks to understand how post-transcriptional regulation controls developmental pluripotency and cell fate decisions in vivo, using vertebrate neural crest as a model.
 Our goal is to gain insights into how these programs fail during development or may be hijacked during disease.

 About